sahilg06/BicycleGAN/README.md

 #### For denoising task
 Ist column contains original images of CIFAR10.
-I denoised them and passed them as an input to the network.
+I noised them and passed them as an input to the network.
 It produced interesting results with variations.

 ![316800](https://user-images.githubusercontent.com/59660566/123058815-ce4e0f00-d426-11eb-804e-5fd3cc873fbd.png)